Frequently Asked Questions

 Because we have a set number of spaces in FYW and FYS each semester, no switches are allowed (unless you have a truly extreme situation, in which case you should contact the First-Year Dean or, when you get to campus, your academic adviser).
 Rest assured that the course offerings in the Spring will be just as exciting as they are in the Fall!

 FYW Workshop and FYW share the same goals, are equally rigorous, and both fulfill your First-Year Writing requirement.
 FYW Workshop is designed for students who think they would benefit from extra support in critical reading and academic writing.
 To provide this support, FYW Workshop meets three times per week instead of twice per week; the extra class meeting each week is usually devoted to writing workshops.
-FYW Workshop class sizes are slightly smaller, and the course is worth four credits rather than three.
-Unlike FYW, FYW Workshop is only offered in the Fall semester each year.
+FYW Workshop class sizes are slightly smaller, and the course is worth four credits rather than three to account for the extra class time.
+In addition, all students in FYW Workshop are guaranteed to work with Barnard Writing Fellows, specially trained peer readers who staff the Writing Center and meet with you about a draft of each of your essays.
+Lastly, unlike FYW, FYW Workshop is only offered in the fall semester each year.

 FYW Workshop is specifically designed for students who feel they would benefit from more intensive support with their academic reading and writing skills in their first semester at Barnard.
-If you’ve been offered a spot in FYW Workshop, it’s because we think it’s where you will thrive best in your first semester.
+This is why we require students to fill out a questionnaire in order to be considered -- your responses help us determine whether we think FYW Workshop is right for you.
+If you are offered a spot in FYW Workshop, it’s because we think it’s where you will thrive best in your first semester.
 You can also read about the experiences of former FYW Workshop students to get a better sense of what to expect.

-If you’re still not sure whether it’s right for you, send an email to Professor Lie-Spahn, the Director of First-Year Writing Workshop (clie@barnard.edu).
-Include any questions you have, as well as a sentence or two about how you feel about your writing skills in general — this will help her help you make an informed decision.
+If you are offered a spot but you’re still not sure whether it’s right for you, send an email to Professor Lie-Spahn, the Director of First-Year Writing Workshop (clie@barnard.edu).
+Include any questions you have — this will help her help you make an informed decision.
 Please be aware that if you decide not to accept your spot in FYW Workshop, your spot will be given to another student.

 Don’t worry!
-Your best bet is to request to take FYW in the Fall.
+Anyone who does not get a spot in First-Year Writing Workshop will be assigned to First-Year Writing to ensure that you get writing support during your first semester.
 Don’t be afraid to talk to your instructor about your challenges with academic writing early on, even before you’ve had an assignment — that’s what your instructor is there for.

 There are also lots of (free) writing resources for you, like the Writing Center, which is one of the most popular peer-to-peer resources on campus.